Pine Mountain Settlement School

 SCRAPBOOK BEFORE 1929

-TAGS: scrapbooks; newspaper clippings; Harlan County history; Kentucky history; Native Americans; Cherokee; Cumberland Gap; early pioneers; settlers; Pine Mountain; Appalachian families; genealogy;
+TAGS: Scrapbook Before 1929 Guide; scrapbooks; newspaper clippings; Harlan County history; Kentucky history; Native Americans; Cherokee; Cumberland Gap; early pioneers; settlers; Pine Mountain; Appalachian families; genealogy;

-The GUIDE TO SCRAPBOOK BEFORE 1929 lists titles of articles that were included in the Scrapbook Before 1929.
+The SCRAPBOOK BEFORE 1929 Guide lists titles of articles that were included in the Scrapbook Before 1929.
 The publications are linked to pages which provide full text if the items are in the public domain.

 The Scrapbook Before 1929 is an eclectic aggregate of newspaper clippings, clipped journal articles, photographs, letters, notes, calendars, etc., and was assembled by Pine Mountain Settlement School staff and administrators in the School’s earliest years.
 It serves as a record of their interests.
 The Scrapbook Before 1929 also captures the context in which the school evolved during the years from 1913 to the end of 1929.